DJI Upgrades SkyPixel Winner To A Mavic 4 Pro After US Customs Swallows Her Original Prize Drone

 DroneXL’s Take

 It also says something about how DJI is reading the US market after the Covered List decision.
-The company just announced a $200,000 SkyPixel prize pool for 2026, with Mavic 4 Pro units still among the awards.
-If every American winner requires a custom international shipping arrangement, DJI is signaling it will honor those prizes case by case no matter the cost, rather than quietly substituting cheaper drones that can clear US Customs.
+The company just announced a $200,000 SkyPixel prize pool for 2026, with Mavic 4 Pro units still listed among the awards.
+If every American winner now requires a custom international shipping arrangement, DJI is signaling it will honor those prizes case by case no matter the cost, rather than quietly substituting cheaper drones that can clear US Customs.
 That is a brand decision, not an operational one.

 DroneXL uses automated tools to support research and source retrieval.
 All reporting and editorial perspectives are by Haye Kesteloo.